MirceaUngureanu/git-commit-message-guide/README.md

 ```
 feat: Add temporary redirect for About Page
 ```
-### Commit message with body
+### With body
-If the commit has breaking changes include them in the breaking change footer.
+If the commit has breaking changes include them in the `BREAKING CHANGE` footer.

 Template:
 ```